 In 2012 Ecotone began designing and building private and community gardens in Brooklyn.
 Since our founding, Ecotone has explored concepts in urban wellness experiences, from rooftop spas and cabins to mentoring and community-building events.
-We have never shied away from trying something challenging, which is why we are now top experts in creating technical and social wellness environments of all kinds in the most demanding regulatory system in the country.
+We have never shied away from trying something challenging, which is why we are now top experts in creating technical and social wellness environments of all kinds in the most demanding regulatory construction environment in the country.

 Craig Desmond is a woodworker and a natural builder and serves as Ecotone’s Construction & Operations Manager.
 Craig oversees design, fabrication, and installation activities and is a diligent, detail-oriented team lead.

 Ecotone results from Craig’s persistence in building a team of professionals passionate about natural building, artisanal craftsmanship, and wellness-oriented design.